ycchen-tw/neurips_llm_efficiency_challenge/README.md

 I'm trying to fine-tune Mistral or Qwen with parameter efficient methods.

+If haven a chance, I hope to get credits of aws.

 # Neurips 1 LLM 1 GPU Challenge

 This repository provides a starting point for those who are interested in the [NeurIPS 1 LLM 1 GPU Competition](https://llm-efficiency-challenge.github.io/).
 It provides detailed clarifications on what a submission looks like exactly, and how it will be evaluated and submitted.